calnix/Yieldcurity/yieldcurity_standard.md

 - `T6` - Internal functions should be inherited by a mock contract for testing.
 - `T7` - Fuzz testing should be used for functions that take in some conditional range of values - as opposed to conveniently testing with a singular data point.

-#### Testing KIV/considerations:
+#### Other points of consideration:
+(do we want to include these?)
 - Use coverage tools (like Foundry's coverage tool) to see how well your tests cover your code.
-- Run slither/mythix
+- Run Slither/Mythril
 - Foundry Integration tests
 - Foundry CI & Slither CI are helpful.
-If you use forge-template you get both out of the box
+If you use forge-template you get both out of the box.

 ## Deployment